felipe-canever-fernandes/dodger/README.md

 ### Launching the Game

-To start playing the game, download the binary release and run ```Dodger.exe```, making sure ```Dodger.pck``` is in the same folder.
+To start playing the game, download the binary release, run ```Dodger.exe``` and make sure ```Dodger.pck``` is in the same folder.
 When you launch the game for the first time, a ```save.json``` file containing the save information will be created in the same folder as the game files.
-This file can be edited in any text editor and contains your high score and high level.
+This file can be edited in any text editor and contains your high score and highest level you got to.
 Don't cheat. :) You can start a new game by selecting the appropriate option in the main menu.

 ![Main Menu](https://i.imgur.com/N7N2nJj.png)

 ### Playing the Game

-Once you've started a new game, all you have to do is stay alive for long as possible by avoiding being hit by the asteroids.
+Once you've started a new game, all you have to do is stay alive for long as possible by avoiding getting hit by the asteroids.
 As time goes on, your score will go up, but so will the number of asteroids flying across the screen.
 Avoid them, and you will also start going up levels: the higher the level, the faster the asteroids.
 From time to time, the game will spawn power-ups that you can pick up to help you stay alive for longer.

 ![In-game](https://i.imgur.com/Fyakgsb.png)